salamentic/Got-Headlines-Project/README.md

 `pegx_ally`: Extract articles only from the publications CNN, Reuters and The New York Times, for all years and train/evaluate using Pegasus-X\
 `pegx_ally2019`: Extract articles only from the publications CNN, Reuters and The New York Times, for all years and train/evaluate using Pegasus-X

+## Paper
+The paper with all the analyses can be found at https://sled.eecs.umich.edu/media/eecs595_fa22/5_Rao_Bhatia.pdf